cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/packet.md

     AppSpecificVerifyFields []byte
     // App Data intended to be sent to app module AppData []byte
-    // Authentication data provided by user must be understandable
+    // AuthData provided by user must be understandable
     // by third-party auth module.
-    Authentication []byte
+    AuthData []byte
 }
 ```